WSA-Community/WSAGAScript/README.md

 - ProductID: 9P3395VX91NR
 - Ring: Fast

-Click the checkmark, and locate file which has size of approx. ~1.3GB (usually at the bottom of the page) and has `.msixbundle` extension.
+Click the checkmark, and locate the file which has a size of approx. ~1.3GB (usually at the bottom of the page) and has `.msixbundle` extension.

 Click the filename to begin downloading (or copy the download link).
 You may be warned by your web-browser that "The file cannot be downloaded securely".
 Disregard the warning and force the download (use buttons like "Keep anyway" or similar, depending on your web-browser)